 “The Global Studies Program at the Smith School of Business was the highlight of my MBA studies.
 After having this experience, I am reminded of the decisions that made me choose this school,” Barnum explained.

-Experiential learning is also evident in the online classroom.
-Audio and video messaging, integrated multimedia and advanced digital workspaces create seamless opportunities for collaboration and discussion.
+Experiential learning is also evident in the online college of business classroom.
+The university offers audio and video messaging, integrated multimedia and advanced digital workspaces create seamless opportunities for collaboration and discussion.

-The interactive nature of Smith online MBA courses can make it easy for students to connect with their like-minded peers and supportive professors, building their professional connections simultaneous to enhancing their business acumen.
+The interactive nature of Smith online MBA courses can make it easy for higher learning students to connect with their like-minded peers and supportive professors, building their professional connections simultaneous to enhancing their business acumen.
 With courses led by distinguished leaders in academia, research and business, connecting with Smith faculty can lead to multifaceted learning experiences as well as coveted professional opportunities.
-Many faculty members work as consultants for Fortune 500 companies, which means their networks have significant reach and prowess.
+Many faculty members at the AACSB-accredited college of business work as consultants for Fortune 500 companies, which means their networks have significant reach and prowess.

-Of course, networking opportunities don’t end when students complete the program.
+Of course, networking opportunities don’t end when students complete master’s degree programs.
 Smith graduates join a network of more than 66,000 alumni worldwide, with more than half located in the affluent D.C. metro area.
 Not only do alumni lean on each other for advice, support and recommendations, but they also frequently return to the Smith community to lead alumni panels, provide mock interviews and network at campus events.

 - Career coaching